teivah/100-go-mistakes/docs/index.md

 ### Not understanding slice length and capacity (#20)

+???+ info "TL;DR"

-**TL;DR**: Understanding the difference between slice length and capacity should be part of a Go developer’s core knowledge.
+    Understanding the difference between slice length and capacity should be part of a Go developer’s core knowledge.
 The slice length is the number of available elements in the slice, whereas the slice capacity is the number of elements in the backing array.

 <!-- TODO -->